Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

 To achieve an interpretable approximations in the SLIM-a framework, we propose minimizing the loss between the original model and predictions from an interpretable model---denoted as $q$---from a class of interpretable models $\mcQ$, given a neighborhood around the predictors for a particular observation $\mcB$.
 We will define this neighborhood more precisely shortly.
 Further, we also introduce a penalty function $P$ on the complexity of the interpretable model $q$.
 Then we seek to find

-utilizing a modified version of the notation of \citeauthor{Ribeiro2016} We utilize a loss function of
+utilizing a modified version of the notation of \citet{Ribeiro2016} We utilize a loss function of

-For purposes of explication, assume that $T=1$ and that we are focused on a single test observation $x_0$ such that $m: \mcX \mapsto \mcH^{1 \times 1}$.
-Taking $\mcQ$ to be the class of generalized linear models, our interpretable $q$ is
+For purposes of explication, we assume that $T=1$ and that we are focused on a single test observation $x_0$ such that $m: \mcX \mapsto \mcH^{1 \times 1}$.
+Taking $\mcQ$ to be the class of generalized linear models, the linear prediction function $q$ on $\mcH$ is